Reasons to Believe

 Then God made two great lights: the greater light to rule the day, and the lesser light to rule the night.
 He made the stars also.
 God set them in the firmament of the heavens to give light on the earth, and to rule over the day and over the night, and to divide the light from the darkness.
 And God saw that it was good.
 So the evening and the morning were the fourth day.

 This, of course, presents a considerable problem for the vegetation that was created on the third day.
 If sunlight was unable to penetrate to Earth during the millions of years that passed during this ‘third day’, then photosynthesis would have been impossible for the grass, herbs and trees and they could not have survived.
-On the other hand, if enough of the sun’s light had been able to penetrate the darkness that surrounded the Earth to keep the vegetation alive during the millions of years of day three, then how could it have been described as being made (asah) on day four?
+On the other hand, if enough of the sun’s light had been able to penetrate the clouds and darkness that surrounded the Earth to keep the vegetation alive during the millions of years of day three, then how could it have been described as being made (asah) on day four?

 Greg Moore says,